 8)Why did you only create shareware games?
 Why did you never enter the world of full priced games?

-I get asked this all the time Smiley Actually I think I only released about 3 shareware games.
+I get asked this all the time Actually I think I only released about 3 shareware games.
 (Asteroidia, Squareoff, Frantick, ???)
 The rest were either free or donationware efforts.
 LOL.
 Looking back I know I had the talent to write commercial quality games but

 because of time, personal obligations, etc. It just wasn't something I could pursue.
 To this day you can count the number of shareware registrations I receIved on 2 hands and 2 feet.
-Making money was never a priority for me on the Atari ST Smiley There was a short
+Making money was never a priority for me on the Atari ST There was a short

 lived venture where a (nameless) company attempted to market a version of my game tools but that never really materialized.